hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 7. As a user, I want to sign up for events in my area

 # Object Models
-1. Adoptee
+1. Adopter
 	-Attributes:
 		1. first_name - string, required
 		2. last_name - string, required
 	-Methods:
-		1. See all adoptees
+		1. See all Adopters
 		2. See all favorited pets
-		3. See my preferences
+		3. See my preferences by species
 		4. Edit my preferences
 		5. See my attended events
 		6. See my volunteer history
 2. Preferences
 	-Attributes:
-		1. Adoptee - integer, required
+		1. Adopter - integer, required
 		2. Breed - string, optional
 		3. Size - string, optional
 		4. Species - string, optional